IrynaStanishevska/lane-detection-classical-cv/README.md

 - On the challenging video, detections are often unstable or incorrect, which demonstrates the limitations of classical CV methods in real-world conditions.

+## Heuristic evaluation

+Since we do not have ground-truth lane annotations, we use a simple consistency check:

+A frame is counted as **valid** if:
+- both lane lines are detected;
+- left line is on the left side, right line on the right;
+- lines lie in the lower (road) area of the frame.

+Results:
+- Simple daytime highway: **~71%** valid frames
+- Challenging night / urban: **~3%** valid frames

+This heuristic confirms the visual observation: classical CV pipeline works reasonably well in easy conditions, but becomes highly unstable in challenging environments.

 ## How to run

 1. Install dependencies: